-What Should You Do If Your Cat Has An Upset Stomach?
+What Should You Do if Your Cat Has an Upset Stomach?

 Fixing your cat’s upset stomach will depend somewhat on what signs you are noticing.
 Is your cat throwing up, having diarrhea, or refusing to eat?
-These are non-specific symptoms that can have numerous causes, from hairballs to more serious conditions like diabetes.
+These are non-specific signs that can have numerous causes, from hairballs to more serious conditions like diabetes.